 - Co-Dependents Anonymous is a twelve-step program for people who share a common desire to develop functional and healthy relationships.

 - Emotions Anonymous is an international fellowship of men and women who desire to improve their emotional well-being.
 EA members come together in weekly meetings for the purpose of working toward recovery from any sort of emotional difficulties.
-EA members are of diverse ages (18+), races, economic status, social and educational backgrounds.
+EA members are of diverse ages (18+), races, economic statuses, and social and educational backgrounds.
 Approved literature is available here and includes pamphlets that address different emotions, workbooks, educational books, and daily affirmation-readers

-- Parents, Families, and Friends of Lesbians and Gays (PFLAG) is a not for profit organization that provides support, education and advocacy to family, friends, allies, and LGBT people.
+- Parents, Families, and Friends of Lesbians and Gays (PFLAG) is a not-for-profit organization that provides support, education, and advocacy to family, friends, allies, and LGBT people.

 - Heal Grief is a social support network that is there when everyone else goes away, and the real grieving begins.
-Heal Grief provides the tools and resources to guide one’s journey with grief into a healthy personal growth.
+Heal Grief provides the tools and resources to guide one’s journey with grief into healthy personal growth.

-- Sidran’s HelpDesk s a national nonprofit organization that helps people understand, recover from and treat traumatic stress and related conditions.
-Sidran’s Trauma HelpDesk is a service that provides information, treatment resources, reading lists, educational materials and a caring ear at no charge to trauma survivors and family members.
+- Sidran’s HelpDesk s a national nonprofit organization that helps people understand, recover from, and treat traumatic stress and related conditions.
+Sidran’s Trauma HelpDesk is a service that provides information, treatment resources, reading lists, educational materials, and a caring ear at no charge to trauma survivors and family members.

 - The Steve Fund (support for young people of color): Text “STEVE” to 741741 The Steve Fund is dedicated to the mental health and emotional well-being of students of color.